-(c) Description of Main Features of the Company's Internal Audit & Risk Management Systems and continuous adherence to the Company's Internal Rules of Procedure and Articles of Association and to the overall legislation concerning the Company.
+c) Description of Main Features of the Company's Internal Audit & Risk Management Systems

+In addition to the Audit Committee, the composition and responsibilities of which were presented in detail immediately above, the Company has also an Internal Audit Department, the purpose of which is the application and continuous adherence to the Company's Internal Rules of Procedure and Articles of Association and to the overall legislation concerning the Company.
 The Internal Audit Department notifies the BoD on the cases of conflict between the private interests of the BoD members or of the Company's executives with the interests of the Company, identified during the performance of its duties.